udexon/Phosway/EMYL_Instagram_PhosGraph.md

 1. final aim is to clone MAGAF.
 2. how to execute modules of Phosway in sequence?

+-->

 ### Stages of Development

+3. PhosApps: Phosway Applications: PhosPay PhosChat are critical for social networks?
+Forum comments, database are based on PhosGraph.

+Just describe how Phosway components replicate list of MAGAF, Twitter etc.

+- Need more factors to conclude how EMYL Phosway will change FSR1 to FSR2: Just use Phosway to clone MAGAF!!

 Having understood the overall structure of Phosway, the timelines of development of various Phosway modules are decribed below: